Ted McGinley: "Jumping the Shark"

 McGinley was called "the patron saint of shark-jumping" by jumptheshark.com founder Jon Hein.
-This is a reference to the popular and enduring shows which have featured him in their latter years, often to replace a departing regular cast member.
-Hein writes that this is not a comment "on Ted's fine acting skills" and that "he has a great sense of humor about it, too."
-In one episode of Married... with Children, McGinley himself spoofed his reputation by asking Al Bundy, "Another picture, Captain?
+This is a reference to the several instances McGinley joined popular television programs in their final years, often to replace a departing regular cast member.
+Hein explains he is not making any comment "on Ted's fine acting skills" and furthermore notes that "[McGinley] has a great sense of humor about it, too."
+In one episode of Married... with Children, McGinley himself spoofed this reputation by asking Al Bundy, "Another picture, Captain?
 I mean, Fonzie? ....Al?"
 In 2003, McGinley told Melanie McFarland of the Seattle Post-Intelligencer, "I've had a lot of fun with it.
 To be honest with you, it's meant people are still talking about me.
 It's kind of doing me a favor.
 And people keep hiring me, so I know that I'm okay, jumping the shark."

 In 2011, McGinley again made fun of his "shark-jumping" abilities in "Mitefall!", the final episode of Batman: The Brave and the Bold.
 In the episode, Bat-Mite (voiced by Paul Reubens) wants the show to be cancelled to usher in a new TV show called Beware the Batman.
-To that end, he starts replacing aspects of the show, including switching Aquaman's regular voice actor (John DiMaggio) with McGinley.
-Ambush Bug (voiced by McGinley's Happy Days co-star Henry Winkler) helps to reverse the situation, in part by getting McGinley to break character (and mention his six-year stint on Married... with Children) and leave, forcing DiMaggio's voice back into Aquaman.
+To that end, he starts replacing aspects of the show, including switching Aquaman's regular voice actor, John DiMaggio, with McGinley.
+Ambush Bug (voiced by McGinley's Happy Days co-star Henry Winkler) helps to reverse the situation, in part by getting McGinley to break character and leave, forcing DiMaggio's voice back into Aquaman.